Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/OSM_Layer/README.md

 ## How it works

-1. Create a `BasemapOpenStreetMap` object nested as a child of the `Map`.
+1. Create a `Basemap` object nested as a child of the `Map`.
+2. Add the `initStyle` attribute to `Basemap` and set it to `Enums.BasemapStyleOsmStandard`.
-2. Show the map in a map view.
+3. Show the map in a map view.

 ## Relevant API

-* BasemapOpenStreetMap
+* Basemap
 * Map
 * MapView
 * OpenStreetMapLayer